 Scope of the Benefits

-The Michigan No-Fault Law has the broadest and most generous medical-expense and patient-care provisions of any No-Fault Act in the country.
-Subsection 3107(1)(a) states that an injured person is entitled to recover “allowable expenses” consisting of: “All reasonable charges incurred for reasonably necessary products, services and accommodations for an injured person’s care, recovery or rehabilitation.”
+Michigan’s No-Fault Act has the broadest and most generous medical-expense and patient-care provisions of any no-fault law in the country.
+Subsection 3107(1)(a) says that an injured person is entitled to recover “allowable expenses” consisting of “all reasonable charges incurred for reasonably necessary products, services and accommodations for an injured person’s care, recovery or rehabilitation.”

-The statute contains no further definitions of the scope and extent of these “allowable expenses.”
-It is clear, however, that these benefits are payable for life and are payable without regard to any “cap” or “ceiling.”
-In other words, the allowable expense benefit is a benefit that is unlimited in amount and duration.
+The no-fault law does not include any further definitions of the scope and extent of these “allowable expenses.”
+It is clear, however, that these benefits are payable for life and without regard to any “cap” or “ceiling.”
 Various court decisions have established that these benefits include a wide variety of products and services.

 Lifetime Medical Expenses